bradleyeckert/chad/verilog/doc/spif.md

 Making an ASIC is expensive in terms of time and cost.
 To de-risk, code memory should be RAM.
 Another reason for RAM-based code space is speed.
 ROM is slower.
-4K bytes of code RAM would be 0.2 mm2 in a 180nm process,
-or 0.8mm2 in a 350nm process.
-Either way the chip is probably pad-limited.
+SPI flash is a very attractive option.
+You get lots of storage at low cost.
+The flash chip can be put outside or inside your chip's package.
+Either way, it can be probed.
+So, we encrypt the flash contents and decrypt it on the fly.

-ISP over USB is possible using a cheap ($0.30) USB UART chip, the CH330N.
+ISP of SPI flash over USB is possible using a cheap ($0.30) USB UART chip, the CH330N, or any of a number of such parts.

-FPGAs that boot from SPI flash are usually programmed by using another controller connected to the SPI flash.
-Lattice and Efinix use a FTDI chip on their evaluation boards to program the flash.
-A little extra logic (like a 74VHC4051AFT 2:1 mux) could switch the FT232H between the SPI flash and a 4-wire "FSI UART".
-This would supply a nice ISP/debug/streaming port at a cost of maybe $4 above the super cheap CH330N solution.
-That might justify using a more expensive flash-based FPGA such as an Intel MAX10 or a Gowin GW1N.

 ## Parameters (aka generics)

 - CODE_SIZE, log2 of # of 16-bit instruction words in code RAM
-- DWIDTH, Word size of data memory
+- WIDTH, Word size of data memory
 - DATA_SIZE, log2 of # of cells in data RAM
 - BASEBLOCK: Which 64KB sector to start user flash at.
 Allows room for FPGA bitstream if used.
-- PRODUCT_ID0: First product ID byte, user defined.
-- PRODUCT_ID1: Second product ID byte, user defined.
+- PRODUCT_ID: Product ID for ISP, user defined.
-- KEY0, KEY1, KEY2, KEY3: SPI flash cypher key
+- STWIDTH: Width of outgoing stream data.
+- KEY_LENGTH: Length of boot key
+- RAM_INIT: Initialize RAM by default, set to 0 for faster verification

 ## Ports